5 Best Budget Snow Blowers of 2023 – Reviews & Buying Guide

 1. YARDMAX YB5765 Snow Blower – Best Overall

-The Yardmax also features an easy-to-start-engine, which will save you a lot of time and frustration in cold weather.
-Serrated steel augers will help you work through ice and tight snow
+The Yardmax also features an easy-to-start engine, which will save you a lot of time and frustration in cold weather.
+Serrated steel augers will help you work through ice and tight snow.
+Perhaps most importantly, this unit is also engineered for optimal snow-throwing with minimal snow blowback.

-If you’re experienced with tools, and with high-maintenance assembly, this may not be such a big deal.
-But it certainly does make the Yardmax a little bit less user-friendly than some of the other options that we’ll see today.
+If you’re experienced with tools and with high-maintenance assembly, it may not be such a big deal.
+But it certainly makes the Yardmax less user-friendly than some of the other models.
+Aside from this issue, it’s still one of the best overall snow blowers.

 2. Snow Joe Ultra SJ625E 21-Inch Snowblower